-7070 Bible Study Guide for the First Quarter
+21211 Bible Study Guide for the First Quarter

-Our study, for first quarter 2020, on the book of Daniel by Elias Brasil de Souza, is relevant for us who are living in "the time of the end" (Dan.
+The book of Daniel, our study for first quarter 2020, by Elias Brasil de Souza, is relevant for us who are living in "the time of the end" (Dan.
 12:9).
-Daniel provides evidence not only for our belief in God but also in Jesus and His death on the cross as well as the promise of His return and all that it entails.
+Daniel provides evidence for our belief not only in God but also in Jesus and His death on the cross as well as the promise of His return and all that it entails.
 Through Daniel, we have been given the sequence of empires: Babylon, Medo-Persia, Greece, Rome, and God's eternal kingdom after the Second Coming.
-From our perspective, we can see that all the worldly kingdoms have come and gone as predicted.
-Or, in the case of Rome, have come and remained, just as Daniel wrote.
-It is depicted in the feet and toes of Daniel 2:33, 41 and is manifest in the still-divided nations of Europe as well as the Roman Church itself.
-Thus, we have affirmation of biblical prophecy as solid as world history that someone living in the time of Babylon or Greece or even in the earlier days of Rome, could not have had.
+From our perspective, we can see that all the worldly kingdoms have come and gone as predicted-or, in the case of Rome, have come and remained, just as Daniel wrote.
+This is depicted in the feet and toes of Daniel 2:33, 41 and is manifest in the still-divided nations of Europe as well as the Roman Church itself.
+Thus, we have affirmation of biblical prophecy as solid as world history that someone living in the time of Babylon or Greece, or even in the earlier days of Rome, could not have had.

-Living where we are on the prophetic timeline, we see that Daniel was correct about all these kingdoms, giving us ample reasons to trust God regarding His kingdom, which is yet to come.
+Living where we are on the prophetic time line, we see that Daniel was correct about all these kingdoms, giving us ample reasons to trust God regarding His kingdom, which is yet to come.

-Lesson 1-From Reading to Understanding

-The Week at a Glance:
+Lesson 1-From Reading to Understanding The Week at a Glance:

-SUNDAY: Christ: The Center of Daniel (John 5:39) Monday: The Structure of Daniel (Daniel 2-7) Tuesday: Apocalyptic Prophecies in Daniel (Dan.
-7:6)

-Wednesday: God's Timescale (Dan.
-8:14)

-THURSDAY: Contemporary Relevance of Daniel (Dan.
-9:23; 10:11, 12)

-Memory Text-Acts 8:30, NKJV

-Sabbath Gem: The book of Daniel conveys prophetic information but is profoundly relevant to our personal lives today.
+SUNDAY: Christ: The Center of Daniel (John 5:39) MONDAY: The Structure of Daniel (Daniel 2-7) TUESDAY: Apocalyptic Prophecies in Daniel (Dan.
+7:6) WEDNESDAY: God's Timescale (Dan.
+8:14) THURSDAY: Contemporary Relevance of Daniel (Dan.
+9:23; 10:11, 12) Memory Text-Acts 8:30, NKJV Sabbath Gem: The book of Daniel conveys prophetic information but is profoundly relevant to our personal lives today.
 But most important, Christ is the center of Daniel, as He is of the entire Bible.

-Lesson 2-From Jerusalem to Babylon

-The Week at a Glance:
+Lesson 2-From Jerusalem to Babylon The Week at a Glance:

 SUNDAY: God's Sovereignty (Dan.
-1:2) Monday: Faith Under Pressure (Daniel 1) Tuesday: Firm Resolution (Dan.
-1:7-20) Wednesday: Unblemished and Wise (Dan.
-1:4)

-THURSDAY: Final Exam (Dan.
+1:2) MONDAY: Faith Under Pressure (Daniel 1) TUESDAY: Firm Resolution (Dan.
+1:7-20) WEDNESDAY: Unblemished and Wise (Dan.
+1:4) THURSDAY: Final Exam (Dan.
 1:17-21)